Create sensor object type data in Pipeline Builder

 2023-01-11T23...021fcdbsd ...2111345040.78354-73.87231-320YX4472...

 This guide assumes a basic understanding of Pipeline Builder.
 Review our Pipeline Builder documentation for information on general pipeline guidance.
-The use case example we are working with also assumes that the flight sensor reading data has already been imported into a pipeline.
+This use case example also assumes that the flight sensor reading data has already been imported into a pipeline.

 Part I: Enrich sensor reading data

-Once our sensor reading dataset is added to a new pipeline, we will need to add some metadata.
+Once the sensor reading dataset is added to a new pipeline, you will need to add some metadata.

 1. Apply transforms to reformat sensor readings